 5) Gossen GO 4033-2 Digipro Light Meter F2

 The Gossen GO is the perfect beginner’s light meter thanks to its simple, intuitive interface!
-The directional arrows on the front of the unit allow for both left and right handed operation, with a central M button for light metering.
+The directional arrows on the front of the unit allow for both left and right-handed operation, with a central M button for light metering.

-Capable of reading both reflected and incident lighting, the Gossen GO has an aperture range of f/1 to f/90, shutter speed sync range of 1/1000ths-1 second, and an ISO range of 3.2-8000.
+Capable of reading both reflected and incident lighting, the Gossen GO has an aperture range of f/1 to f/90, a shutter speed sync range of 1/1000ths-1 second, and an ISO range of 3.2-8000.
 For videography, select the shutter speed function and set it beyond 1/8000ths of a second.

 Unfortunately, the build quality isn’t quite what we’d expect for the price as the Gossen GO favors plastic over metal.
 But in terms of straightforward functionality, intuitiveness, and size, it’s hard to beat this model!

 What makes the Speedmaster L-858D-U special is that it can meter accurately in light conditions as low as 0.1 Lux.
 Being as sensitive as it is, it has extended ISO values (up to ISO 13,107,200) and shutter speed ranges, making this the low light meter of choice for cinematography.

 It also can measure the duration of your flash as well as high speed sync strobes, which is extremely useful for freezing the action in high speed photography.
 With a maximum shutter speed of 1/16,000ths of a second, this unit is ideal for a variety of flash scenarios!